NativeScript-Use/NativeScript-Use/packages/vue/src/useContentElementSize/index.md

 Reactive content size of a NativeScript view.

-This function returns the sum of values of the children of the element passed as target.
+This function returns the sum of size measurements of the children of the element passed as target.

 ## Usage